-When in nature, I am continually look down for small bits of nature that are quietly in residence around me; bark, stones, lichen, leaves and plant material of all kinds.
+When in nature, I am continually looking down for small bits of nature that are quietly in residence around me; bark, stones, lichen, leaves; plant material of all kinds.
 When painting, the process becomes a relationship between myself and my subject.
-The more I open up to the subject the more it trusts, the more it shows me who it really is and the more my attention is pulled in.
-I work to capture, as best that I can, the variety of textures, delicate structures, subtle color changes and to honor the personality that I feel from my subject.
+The more I open up to the subject the more trust, happens and the more I see what is really in front of me.
+The more my attention is pulled into the subject, the more I personality I see and feel.
+I try to capture, as best that I can, the variety of textures, delicate structures, subtle color changes and to honor the personality that I feel from my subject.
 I find the biological systems of plants amazing and the relationship to their environment and pollinators intriguing.

 My paintings are done using the traditional English botanical watercolor technique.
-I apply many layers of transparent washes and then, with a very small brush and with a dry brush technique I continue to build up color and form.
+I apply layers of transparent washes and then, with a very small brush and with a dry brush technique I continue to build up the colors, values and forms.
 It is a slow and meticulous process; and even a small painting takes many hours to complete.

-I hope that my paintings bring the viewer into a world that they may have never seen before.
+I hope that my paintings bring the viewer into a world that they may have never stopped to notice before.